Manage Microsoft Entra ID for customers resources with Microsoft Graph

 Sign in to the Microsoft Entra admin center.

-If you have access to multiple tenants, use the Directories + subscriptions filter in the top menu to switch to your customer tenant.
+If you have access to multiple tenants, use the Settings icon in the top menu to switch to your customer tenant from the Directories + subscriptions menu.

 Browse to Identity > Applications > App registrations.